castorini/anserini/docs/experiments-msmarco-passage.md

 # Anserini: Experiments on [MS MARCO (Passage)](https://github.com/microsoft/MSMARCO-Passage-Ranking)

+This page contains basic instructions for getting started on the MS MARCO *passage* ranking task.
+Note that there is a separate [MS MARCO *document* ranking task](experiments-msmarco-doc.md).

 ## Data Prep

 We're going to use `msmarco-passage/` as the working directory.
-First, we need to download and extract the MS MARCO dataset:
+First, we need to download and extract the MS MARCO passage dataset:

 ```
 mkdir msmarco-passage